Codes over Trees: Upper Bounds on Codes over Trees

 In this section we show upper bounds for codes over trees.
-We start with several definitions.
-Denote by $F(n,d)$ the size of $\F(n,d)$, i.e., the number of forests with $n$ nodes and $d$ sub-trees.
-The value of $F(n,d)$ was shown in~\cite{Moon70countinglabelled}, to be
+Remember that $F(n,\delta)$ is the size of $\mathbf{F}(n,\delta)$, i.e., the number of forests with $n$ nodes and $\delta$ {connected components}.
+The value of $F(n,\delta)$ was shown in~\cite{Moon70countinglabelled}, to be

 or another representation of it in~\cite{Bollobas},

 The next corollary summarizes some of these known results. \begin{corollary} The following properties hold for all $n$. \begin{enumerate} \item $ F(n,1) =n^{n-2}$, \item $ F(n,2) =\frac{1}{2}n^{n-4}(n-1)(n+6)$, \item $ F(n,3) =\frac{1}{8}n^{n-6}(n-1)(n-2)(n^2+13n+60)$, \item $F(n,n-4) =\frac{1}{16}\binom{n}{4}(n^2+3n+10)(n-4)(n+3)$, \item $ F(n,n-3) =\frac{1}{2}\binom{n}{4}(n^2+3n+4)$ , \item $ F(n,n-2) =3\binom{n+1}{4}$ , \item $ F(n,n-1) =\binom{n}{2}$ , \item $ F(n,n) = 1.$ \end{enumerate} \end{corollary}